Wichita Frostbite Regatta

 Faster shells must be given the shortest route and the right of way.
 When passing another shell, the overtaking shell has the right of way, but the coxswain is obliged to make it apparent to the crew ahead on which side the coxswain wishes to pass.
 The crew being overtaken must give the overtaking shell room to pass, usually on the inside of the curve.
 If, in the opinion of the officials, insufficient room is given, an interference penalty will be assessed.
 No crew shall press its right of way to the point of collision.
 Respect for the safety of other competitors must be shown at all times.

 Time Penalties may be assessed for the following conditions:

-- Failure to follow Dock-Master instructions: 10 seconds, possible disqualification
+Failure to follow Dock-Master instructions: 1 Buoy violation, possible disqualification

-- No bow marker at Start: 10 seconds.
+No bow marker at start: 1 Buoy violation.

-Medals will be awarded to first, second, third place crews.
-Medals will not be awarded to single entry events (i.e. no participation medals).
-For events with only three (3) entries, only first and second place medals will be awarded.
+Medals will be awarded to all first and second and third place crews.
 First place crews will be awarded a Frostbite Logo Medal.

 Please help us keep our Park beautiful!
 Waste containers are provided throughout the Regatta area.
 Please be a good sport and leave your area clean.